Skip to Recipe

 Low-Carb Red Lentil Soup Recipe

 This is a chef’s recipe from a restaurant whose soups are extremely popular in Turkey.
 It is straightforward to make and takes a short time.
-It is low calorie and low carb, keeps you full for a long time and has a high nutritional value.
+It is low in calories and carbs, keeps you full for a long time, and has a high nutritional value.

-It is ideal for your lunch or to accompany your meals.
-You can serve it with some croutons and a slice of lemon on the side.
+It is ideal for lunch or to accompany your meals.
+Serve it with croutons and a slice of lemon on the side.

 This recipe has become indispensable; once you try it, you will understand why.